 The Registry can include ECE courses in your Career Ladder level determination only when those classes have been completed and grades have been issued.
 Therefore, classes in progress and/or those pending a grade, such as at the end of a semester, will not be factored into your Career Ladder placement.
 Though not always possible, it is advised that you wait until those classes are complete and/or when the grade has been issued to apply to the Registry.
 This is particularly important if the completion of those classes will affect your level on the Career Ladder (i.e., raise your level).
 If it is not possible to postpone your application, those completed courses will be factored into your level placement upon your annual renewal.

-Please do not submit documentation until you receive your annual renewal reminder notice from the Registry via email (annual renewal dates correspond to your certificate expiration date).
+Documentation of competed training should be submitted annually when you receive your renewal reminder notice from the Registry via email (annual renewal dates correspond to your certificate expiration date).
 At that time, we will ask that you submit any documentation for trainings attended, college courses completed, degrees earned, etc. since the time of your last application.
 Your Professional Career Development File will be updated and a new Certificate of Achievement will be issued.
 The exception to this is if the completion of college courses and/or the completion of your degree will change your Career Ladder level.
 In either case, we welcome you to submit transcripts and/or a copy of your degree in order for your level to be reevaluated and your file updated to reflect the highest level earned to date.